kyungjae-lee/engineers-notebook/operating-systems/scheduling-algorithms.md

 ### Virtual Round Robin (VRR)

 * In Round Robin (RR), I/O-bound processes voluntarily give up the CPU to block for I/O. Therefore, processor-bound processes are favored in RR.
 Virtual Round Robin (VRR) is a refined version of RR that avoids this unfairness.
 * VRR adds an **auxiliary queue** to hold processes as they return from their wait event.
-Those processes will be allowed to go ahead of the processes in the regular RR queue.
+Those processes with unexpired quantum time due to I/O operation will be allowed to go ahead of the processes in the regular RR queue.
 * Mechanism of VRR scheduling
   * New processes arrive and join the ready queue, which is managed on an FCFS basis.
   * When a running process times out, it is returned to the ready queue.